 - Blow whistle several times when you hear the whistle from the marshal down the course, when you hear/see the pace vehicle and when the bike field (or rider in the individual time trial or team in the team time trial) is in sight -regardless of whether or not pedestrians, bladers or recreational cyclists are visible.

 - Be sure to warn everybody around you that the racers are coming.
 Do not let pedestrians cross the Park Drive when a field (or rider in the individual time trial or team in the team time trial) is approaching.
-Politely ask recreational bikers, bladers and runners to move into the recreation lane while the racers go by.
+Politely ask recreational bikers, bladers and runners to move into the left side of the road while the racers go by.

 - If an accident occurs, see if medical help is needed/requested.
 If so, ask rider from the field or non-participant to call ambulance and you must inform the Race Director immediately at 718-309-9877.
 Do not administer first aid unless you are a health care professional.